 Steve has always loved being by the ocean.
 He helped his grandfather resurrect a 16 ft. motor boat in which they cruised around New York Harbor seeing the sites.
 He also has woodworking skills and rebuilt the mahogany flying bridge on a friend’s yacht.
 He also worked in a Port Washington, NY marina as a yacht technician.
 There he spent many pleasant summer days repairing and installing equipment on sailing yachts.

 Steve has other skills like auto mechanics (in the days you could work on your own car), painting and wallpapering.

 He loves the Metropolitan Museum of Art in New York and has tried his hand at oil painting.

 Steve has traveled to Israel, Greece, Italy, England, Scotland and Canada.
-In his younger, stronger days he enjoyed backpacking with friends and family.
-He has been to the Grand Canyon three times, climbed Long’s Peak (14,259 ft.) in the Rocky Mountain National Park, hiked and canoed throughout the Northwoods of Wisconsin, climbed Mt.
-Marcy (5,344 ft.) in the Adirondack Mountains, skied the Catskill Mountains and hiked up Slide Mt.
+In his younger, heartier days he enjoyed backpacking with friends and family.
+He has been to the Grand Canyon three times, hiking both the South Rim and down to the Colorado River.
+Steve climbed Long’s Peak (14,259 ft.) in the Rocky Mountain National Park, hiked and canoed throughout the Northwoods of Wisconsin, climbed Mt.
+Marcy (5,344 ft.), the highest peak in the Adirondack Mountains, skied the Catskill Mountains and hiked up Slide Mt.
 (4,180 ft.).
-In Scotland he climbed to the peak of Ben Nevis (4,413 ft.) in the Grampian Mountain Range.
+Steve also climbed to the peak of Ben Nevis (4,413 ft.), the highest peak in the British Isles in Scotland’s Grampian Mountain Range.

 Of course much more could be said, but that’s enough for now.
 I hope this provides some context to what you read on my site.
-Thanks!
+Thanks again for visiting!